finos/legend-studio/.changeset/early-badgers-give.md

 '@finos/legend-studio': patch
 ---

-Use dependency groupId and artifactId when fetching dependency entities from depot server.
+Use dependency `groupId` and `artifactId` when fetching dependency entities from the depot server.